Nkovaturient/Spotify_Website-Clone/README.md

 # Spotify_Clone
-Designing the replica Spotify website using HTML and CSS
+Designed the replica Spotify website using HTML and CSS